 The Taylor Glacier is an outlet glacier of the East Antarctic Ice Sheet and terminates in the western lobe of Lake Bonney.
 A comprehensive study has recently been undertaken to investigate the dynamics of the Taylor Glacier ablation zone, including its geometry and surface velocity field (Kavanaugh et al. 2009a), its force balance (Kavanaugh & Cuffey 2009) and its contemporary mass balance (Fountain et al. 2006; Kavanaugh et al. 2009b).
 Results suggest that the glacier primarily flows through deformation of cold ice and that the Taylor Glacier is approximately in mass balance.
 Ice samples from the lower Taylor Glacier ablation zone have been used in paleoclimatic studies and the ice has been dated to the last glacial period (Aciego et al. 2007).
 Recent investigations on the lower Taylor Glacier identified a complete sequence of ice well-preserved in age and structure spanning from 8 to 55 ka BP (Baggenstos et al. 2017), with some ice aged at least 150 ka BP (Severinghaus pers. comm.
 2018).
 Ice cores extracted from this area have been used to analyse changes in atmospheric gas constituents (Bauska et al. 2016; Petrenko et al. 2017).
 Other recent glaciological studies conducted on the Taylor Glacier have investigated the evolution of the dry ice cliffs at the terminus (Pettit et al. 2006; Carmichael et al. 2007), carried out textural and gas measurements on basal ice within a subglacial tunnel proximal to the primary Blood Falls outlet (Samyn et al. 2005, 2008; Mager et al. 2007) and assessed the surface energy budget of the glacier (Bliss et al. 2011).
 Studies of the supraglacial hydrology of the Taylor Glacier suggest that meltwater channels cover approximately 40% of the lower ablation zone of the Taylor Glacier and melting within the channels contributes significantly to total runoff into Lake Bonney (Johnston et al. 2005).
 Two large channels drain across the primary Blood Falls outlet, but it is considered highly unlikely that direct connections exist between surface meltwater channels and the Blood Falls subglacial reservoir due to the cold temperatures of the near- surface ice and the lack of crevasse penetration beyond 100m depth (Cuffey, Fountain, Pettit and Severinghaus, pers. comms.
-2010).
+2010) and lack of surface oxygen signals, or modern carbon isotopic signatures in brine collected directly from the discharge point (Mikucki et al. 2009).